 |Non-uniform shank||Uniform Shank|

 |Screws are cheaper||Bolts are more costlier|

 |Screws consume less amount of space||Bolts are not preferred where space is a concern|

 Conclusion: Bolt Vs Screw

-Using screw or bolts is purely depends on the application and amount of load that will be acted on components.
+Using screws or bolts is purely depends on the application and the amount of load that will be acted on components.
 For light to moderate uses, screws are always preferred and screws are cheap too.
-But if the application demands heavy loading condition then bolts are the only option.
+But if the application demands heavy loading conditions then bolts are the only option.

 Frequently Asked Questions ( FAQ)

 What is the difference between screw and bolt?

 Screws and bolts are mechanical fasteners used to join two or more components.
 The screw is used for lighter application whereas bolts are used for heavy application

 A set screw is a special type of screw that does not have any head.
 It usually has internal and external threads.
 Often set screws are insert molded or screwed ( External thread) into plastics and the counterpart is screwed using internal threads